MMarco94/compose-4-gtk/README.md

 ----

-An interactive button, that shows or hide a label:
+An interactive button that shows or hides a label:
 ```kotlin
 fun main(args: Array<String>) {
     application("my.example.HelloApp", args) {